bear-metal-2046/prototype-challenge/TIMELINE.md

 ## Day 1 (11/18)

 ### What did you do?
+Working on collector subsystem state machine and setters
 ### What challenges did you have?
+Figuring out how to structure some code
 ### What do you plan to do tomorrow?
+Finishing collector subsystem and commands & research
 ## Day 2 (11/19)

 ### What did you do?